waveygang/wfmash/README.md

 Together, these settings allow us to precisely define an alignment space to consider.
 During all-to-all mapping, `-X` can additionally help us by removing self mappings from the reported set.
-The number of threads must be set manually, using `-t`, and defaults to 1.

 ## examples